uber/uber-poet/docs/CONTRIBUTING.md

 * It's a goal to eventually move this code base to python 3, probably when python 2.7 won't be maintained anymore after 2020.

 Tools used for managing the code base:
-* pytest for running tests, basic unittest for writing tests
+* pytest for running tests, basic unittest for writing tests.
+Run tests with your IDE or `pipenv run pytest`.
 * yapf for formatting
 * isort for sorting imports
 * flake8 & pylint for linting